Types of Energy Efficient Windows: How to Choose the Best Windows

 Tip 2: Understand Various Window Types and Their Performance Attributes

-Casements, awnings and tilt-and-turns all swing outward or inward, and when locked, they are pushed or pulled tightly against their weatherstripping.
+Casements and awnings all swing outward or inward, and when locked, they are pushed or pulled tightly against their weatherstripping.
 From an energy-efficiency standpoint, their compression seals give those windows a distinct advantage over windows that slide, either sideways or vertically (such as single- and double-hungs).
 So if you’ve been dead set on double-hungs, you might want to consider adding some windows that swing instead of slide.
 You’ll get better insulation, with all other things being equal.

 Texas builder Matt Risinger agrees: “Get as many awning or casement windows as you can.
 They seal better, and their screens are on the inside, so they stay cleaner and are easier to take off in winter.”